danielpontello/beatfever-legacy/README.md

 ## Development Notes
 ###Libraries
 Our goal was to recreate the "Catch the Beat" mode from osu!, a popular rhythm game for PC, on the Raspberry Pi.
 First of all, we needed a library that could output hardware-accelerated graphics on the Raspberry.
 We tried Love2D and PyGame, but we haven't managed to get they working with the RPi's GPU.
-The only one we found with proper hardware-accelerated graphics was Pi3D, so we sticked with it for the rest of the development proccess.
+The only one we found with proper hardware-accelerated graphics was Pi3D, so we sticked with it for the rest of the development process.

 ###File Format
 We planned to create our own file format for the song data, composed of a .ZIP file with a JSON file containing song information and the time and position of the fruits (where and when they should fall along with the music), and a MP3/OGG file with the audio data.
 However, because of the time constraints, we decided to use osu!'s [file format](https://osu.ppy.sh/wiki/Osu_(file_format)) instead.
 That had the added benefit of making our game compatible with osu!'s beatmaps.